bebc/node-feature-discovery/docs/usage/nfd-master.md

 ---

 NFD-Master is responsible for connecting to the Kubernetes API server and updating node objects.
-More specifically, it modifies node labels, taints and extended resources based on requests from nfd-workers and 3rd party extensions.
+More specifically, it modifies node labels, annotations, taints and extended resources based on requests from nfd-workers and 3rd party extensions.

 ## NodeFeature controller